 - Consider ways to accelerate the learning process for students who have little access to education.

 - Include innovative methods for training teachers, including those who teach in non-traditional settings, outside the classroom, and at scale.

-- Found proposals on research-based learning and teaching practices (see Additional Resources section below) and describe how student learning will be promoted and measured.
+- Proposals should be founded on research-based learning and teaching practices (see Additional Resources section below) and describe how student learning will be promoted and measured.